 Room Rates at the InterContinental Montreal

-As of 2013, a standard room at the InterContinental Montreal started at about CDN $190 - $220.
+An intimate standard room at the InterContinental Montreal starts at about CDN $250.00.
 Room rates tend to go up on the weekend.

 Remember to ask about special rates for seniors, CAA/AAA members, corporate members, or government employees.